Self-hosted Forgejo runner in Kubernetes

 host: ""

-# The port of the cache server.
+# The port bound by the internal cache proxy.

 # 0 means to use a random available port.